kobybibas/CryoEM_rotation_invariant/README.md

-For excecuting the original code:
+To execute the original code:

 ```bash
 cd externals/spatial_vae